wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/java-create-azure-website-using-java-sdk.md

 #### Export the application as a WAR

-Export the web project files as a web archive (WAR) file so that you can deploy it to the web app.
+Export the web project files as a web archive (WAR) file so that you can deploy it to the web site.
 The following web project files reside in the WebContent folder:

     META-INF
     WEB-INF